Reading Time: 5 minutes

 Twitter is somewhat of a social media “sand pit”, where many of its best know features – such as hashtags and retweets – were actually developed by the community.

 The hashtag was fittingly proposed in a tweet, by Silicon Valley techie and Twitter user Chris Messina, who suggested its use as a way to label and collect discussions.

 Chris pitched the idea to Twitter, and according to an interview he gave to BNN, Twitter said it was:

 Chris persevered though, and gained supporters, including blogger Stowe Boyd, who was the first to refer to the suggestion as a “hash tag”.

 The first main use of it on the platform then occurred during the San Diego Fire (#SanDiegoFire) in October 2007, to group messages and updates about the event.

 There is more history to it though…

-While this is how use of the hashtag in social media first evolved, it has a longer history in technology and the internet.
-The hash symbol (also known as the pound symbol) was used on touch tone telephone, and was actually referred to as an “octothorpe” by Don McPherson from Bell Laboratories, who was responsible for training to use the new Touch Tone technology.
+While this is how the use of the hashtag in social media first evolved, it has a long history in technology and the internet.
+The hash symbol (also known as the pound symbol) was used on touch-tone telephone, and was actually referred to as an “octothorpe” by Don McPherson from Bell Laboratories, who was responsible for training to use the new Touch Tone technology.